-We recently wrote to providers we believed were eligible with information on how they can support their staff to access the vaccine.
-If you have not yet received any correspondence from us and feel that you should be included as part of this cohort then please contact firstname.lastname@example.org.
+We are currently contacting providers we believe are eligible with information on how they can support their staff to access the vaccine.
+If you have not yet received any correspondence from us and feel that you should be included as part of this cohort then please contact firstname.lastname@example.org

 Finding nurses to support the vaccination programme